-The traditional terry flat.
-This is the traditional nappy that most of us now mummas wore as a bub.
+The traditional terry flat or the modern stretchy preflat.
 There are several GREAT things about this option;

 1. They are cost effective!
 They start from $5.95 ea and have several uses.
-Burp cloth, nappy, additional booster in a pocket nappy.
+Burp cloth, nappy, additional booster in a pocket nappy etc.

 2. They dry quickly!
-As they are flat they have be hung out on the line and dry super fast.
+As they are flat they can easily and quickly dry- either on the line or in a dryer.

-Just keep in mind that you will need a nappy cover for these to contain the moisture, they also require a clip to keep them fastened at the front.
+Just keep in mind that you will need a nappy cover for these to contain the moisture, they also require a clip or pin to keep them fastened at the front.

 This would have to be one of my favourite newborn nappy.
 It is a traditional nappy without having to master a fold whilst you are half asleep for the midnight bum change.
 What I LOVE about a prefold is: